tussharverma94/Git-Learn/README.md

 # Git-Learn
-This repo is made got learning git and its commands
+This repo is made for learning git and its commands